Tourniquets and Where to Use Them

 Understanding Tourniquets

-Tourniquets are critical tools for stopping severe bleeding in arms and legs, where direct pressure and haemostatic dressings are insufficient.
+Tourniquets are critical tools for stopping severe bleeding in arms and legs, where direct pressure and hemostatic dressings are insufficient.
 Their correct application is vital in cases of catastrophic bleeds, such as amputations and gunshot wounds.

 The Critical Nature of Catastrophic Bleeding